thienclaa/congenial-octo-memory/Projects.md

   - Data Collection: Datasets are available on Kaggle.
 Datasets contains 1000 rows and a total of 15 columns of the supermarket sale performance from 3 cites in Q1 of 2019.

-  - Data Preparation: Data format is correctly identifying in the data model and no missing values or duplicate rows.
+  - Data Preparation: Data format is correctly identifying in the data model and there's no missing values or duplicates.

   - Data Exploratory: Sales Analysis, Customer Behavior Analysis and Product Analysis.